Information about the Book Exhibit for Conference Participants

 Each year, the WSC organizes a book sale to raise funds for the June Morrison Travel Scholarships that enable students to attend the conference.
 Books donated by various criminal justice publishers are featured on display for the duration of the meeting.
 At the close of the meeting, the books are sold for a nominal charge (i.e., at a substantial discount over the cover price).
 All proceeds go to the June Morrison Scholarship Fund.
 Once students have had a chance to buy books, the sale is then opened up to the rest of the registered conference attendees.
 Be sure to end your conference experience with a little gift to yourself that will benefit a worthy cause!

 Information about the Book Exhibit for Publishers

-As an incentive, if a publisher donates books valued at $200 or more, we offer a complimentary half-page ad in our conference program!
+As an incentive, if a publisher donates books valued at $200 or more, we offer a complimentary half-page ad in our conference program and on our website!

 How to Contribute Materials: We ask that publishers confirm their intent to participate by January 15 and provide the number of titles.
 Table space may be limited and will therefore be assigned on a first come, first serve basis.
 Confirmation should be sent to:

 Sponsorship Opportunities: Publishers may also host coffee breaks and/or the reception ($1,000 – $5,000).
 The institutional or company names of sponsors are listed in the conference program and acknowledged at each event.
-Please notify Dr. Michael D. White by December 1, 2018 to sponsor an event at our 2019 conference.
+Please contact us by December 1, 2023 to sponsor an event at our 2024 conference.